geomob/geomob-website/_posts/2018-11-08-january-16th-geomob-details.markdown

 *  [Darren Sher](https://twitter.com/DarrenSher), presenting [InYourArea](https://www.inyourarea.co.uk)

-*  [Andrew Larcombe](https://twitter.com/andrewl), will tell us about[ publishing geo data to react components](https://www.gatsbyjs.org/packages/gatsby-source-geo/)
+*  [Andrew Larcombe](https://twitter.com/andrewl), will tell us about[ publishing geodata on the serverless web](https://www.gatsbyjs.org/packages/gatsby-source-geo/)

 It promises to be yet another interesting evening.
 For those looking to get a jump on their planning, our next #geomob after that